anshluu/quiklogs/README.md

 logger.logtime('Log events here!')

 // Dot Loading Animation
-loader.load('Dot Loading Animation...',  '3000') // the 10000 is the time in milliseconds you want it to last for
+loader.load('Add text for the dotload here',  '10000') // the 10000 is the time in milliseconds you want it to last for
 ```
 # Docs